*Updated November 2022

 One way to divert trash from landfills and convert it into something truly useful is to turn waste into energy.
 This is made possible through waste-to-energy technologies of varying eco footprints and efficiency.
 Although largely underutilized around the world, the sector is very promising, especially now, at a time when global energy insecurity has reached a new and, quite frankly, distressing peak.
 So let’s take a look at the most innovative waste-to-energy technologies that could help us localize energy production and decrease the negative impact of landfills.

 How does waste-to-energy technology fit into the bigger picture?

 Governments can no longer evade the fact that sustainable development is the very least we should strive for in today’s climate - and we say climate both in terms of weather and economy.
 A promising solution, one that’s been recently adopted by the European Commission's plan of action for a greener future, is the concept of a circular economy.

-A circular economy looks to lengthen the lifespan and use-value of products to reduce pollution and waste.
+A circular economy seeks to lengthen the lifespan and use-value of products to reduce pollution and waste.
 It’s everything you’ve heard about sharing, giving, borrowing, lending, recycling, reusing, composting, and all that other good stuff.
-One of its principal building blocks - or rather, its principal point of contact with broader environmental efforts is waste-to-energy.
+One of its principal building blocks - or rather, its principal point of contact with broader environmental efforts - is waste-to-energy.

 What is waste-to-energy?

 Simply put, waste-to-energy is any process that converts waste (or trash) into a source of usable energy, which is why it’s categorized as a type of energy recovery.
 Waste-to-energy solutions can turn gaseous, liquid, and semi-solid waste into heat, fuel for transport, or electricity.
 The trash that gets used by waste-to-energy technology is non-recyclable, meaning there’s no other way to convert it into something useful.
 Waste-to-energy companies manage waste by turning it into energy.